LogtalkDotOrg/logtalk3/examples/NOTES.md

 	to be run with SWI-Prolog)

 - `encodings`
-	very simple example of using the new, experimental `encoding/1` directive (requires Logtalk to be run with YAP, SWI-Prolog, CxProlog, K-Prolog, SICStus Prolog, or Lean Prolog)
+	very simple example of using the experimental `encoding/1` directive (requires Logtalk to be run with YAP, SWI-Prolog, CxProlog, JIProlog, SICStus Prolog, or Lean Prolog)

 - `errors`
 	example showing the Logtalk compiler warning and error reporting